-ue to create customer-centric products and services to defend and capture market share.
-We plan cies to provide relevant protection to customers as well as a one-stop insurance solution for SME ntapped SME market.
-Beyond this, we are constantly exploring ways to improve efficiencies, whether ation.
-In addition, we will start incorporating ESG criteria to expand the scoping of our investment
+Looking ahead to 2022, we will continue to create customer-centric products and services to defend and capture market share.
+We plan to launch innovative simple retail policies to provide relevant protection to customers as well as a one-stop insurance solution for SME customers, noting the potential of the untapped SME market.
+Beyond this, we are constantly exploring ways to improve efficiencies, whether through digitalisation or greater automation.
+In addition, we will start incorporating ESG criteria to expand the scoping of our investment policies to support the Group's ESG agenda.